Back-End-Masters/discord-bot/README.md

 ![env sample](https://user-images.githubusercontent.com/90294860/164510718-2ebeff5e-e71a-4116-aada-06ff4480cc48.png)

-‼️ **If you have never built a Discord bot before you may want to checkout their documenttation and example on [GitHub](https://github.com/discord/discord-example-app).** ‼️
+‼️ **If you have never built a Discord bot before you may want to check out their documenttation and example on [GitHub](https://github.com/discord/discord-example-app).** ‼️

 ## UML